ZYPetkova20/to_do_list/README.md

 <h1 align="center">ToDo App</h1>

 ## 📋 Description
-<p align="center">The idea of the app is to allow the user to write down everything they need to do, to be able to mark what they have done and delete items.
-I used flutter as the working language and Visual Studio Code as the text editor.</p>
+<p align="center">The ToDo app is a simple and intuitive task management tool designed to help you stay organized and productive.
+With this app, you can easily add, complete, and delete items from your to-do list, ensuring that you never miss an important task.
+To make this application I used flutter as programming language and VS code as text editor.</p>

  ## 🎬 Demo of the project
   <p align="center">